riptano/astra-portal-getting-started/astraDBApplicationQuickstartPython/README.md

 ```

 ## 6 Summary
-In summary, we have talked through configuring our local Python development environment, and using environment variables to reference our Astra DB credentials and secure connect bundle.
-We have also show how to run a simple, static query, as well as how to query results using a prepared statement.
+In summary, you learned to configure your local Python development environment.
+We've learned to use environment variables for referencing our Astra DB credentials and secure connect bundle.
+Finally, we've learned how to run a simple, static query – including how to query results with a prepared statement.
 This should provide a solid foundation for building more complex Python applications.

 Note, that the complete code for [testAstraDB.py](https://github.com/riptano/astra-portal-getting-started/blob/main/astraDBApplicationQuickstartPython/testAstraDB.py) can be found in this repo.